recounts require a precinct by precinct reassessment of vote totals

 Source: Virginia Department of Elections, Recount Precinct Results

 Those who voted after 7:00pm must cast a provisional ballot, but it will be counted that evening.
-Voters who cast their ballots in the early voting process typically do so at a central precinct, and their votes are counted only after 7:00pm on election night.
-The same applies for absentee votes.
+Voters who cast their ballots as absentees or in the early voting process typically mail them or deliver to "drop boxes."
+In-person early voting is provided in all jurisdictions at the central precinct, and in some at temporary satellite offices.
+Those votes are counted only after 7:00pm on election night.

 Election officers at each precinct will read the results from each electronic voting scanner.
 The number of votes recorded by the scanner should match the number of paper ballots it collected.
 However, the number of votes for each office will not match the number of ballots processed.
 Voters can choose not to mark any preference for an office, or to vote for only one person when there are multiple seats to be filled.